drduh/macOS-Security-and-Privacy-Guide/README.md

 ### Virtualization

 To install macOS as a virtual machine (VM) using [VMware Fusion](https://www.vmware.com/products/fusion.html), follow the instructions above to create an image.
-You will **not** need to download and create a recovery partition manually.
+You will **not** need to download and create a recovery partition.

 For the Installation Method, select *Install macOS from the recovery partition*.
 Customize any memory or CPU requirements and complete setup.
 The guest VM should boot into [Recovery Mode](https://support.apple.com/en-us/HT201314) by default.